92green/unmutable/README.md

 So **Unmutable.js** follows Immutable.js lovely API as closely as it can.
 But instead of chaining methods, you compose functions together.
 This leads to smaller bundle sizes, as you only import the functions you need.
 And all Unmutable.js functions can work seamlessly with plain javascript or Immutable.js!
 Wonder!

+For now, Unmutable.js is focused only on Maps, Lists, objects and arrays.

 Each Unmutable.js function returns a function that accepts the value to operate on.
 So instead of this:

 ```js